apache/pulsar/site2/docs/functions-package.md

 ### ZIP file

-To package a function with **ZIP file** in Python, complete the following steps.
+To package a function with the **ZIP file** in Python, complete the following steps.

 1. Prepare the ZIP file.